highlightxyz/generative-art/README.md

 ## Capturing preview images programmatically

 Whenever one of your tokens is minted, Highlight automatically captures and assigns a preview image for that token.
-This preview image is shown when it is impractical to show a live view, including when a grid a grid of many tokens is shown.
+This preview image is shown when it is impractical to show a live view, including when a grid of many tokens is shown.

 You can trigger this capture programmatically or by specifying a time delay in the Highlight UI.
 Triggering the capture programmatically allows you to control exactly when the preview image is captured as your code runs.
 The hl-gen.js script provides the `hl.token.capturePreview()` method to trigger the capture.